 Adding to an Existing Policy

 One way to insure your engagement ring is to add it to an existing policy such as your renters insurance or your homeowners insurance.
-Many opt for this option as it can easily be tacked onto your existing policy and you don’t have to think about it again.
-You can add it on directly (with limited coverage) or you can add an extension to your current policy (also known as a rider) for greater coverage.
+Many opt for this option as it can easily be tacked onto your existing insurance plan and you don’t have to think about it again.
+You can add it directly (with limited coverage) or you can add an extension to your current policy (also known as a rider) for greater coverage.

 When you add your engagement ring onto an existing policy, your protection is limited to a specific set of causes where you can file a claim for the ring.
 Additionally, the claim is set to a specific amount.
 If you choose a jewelry-specific rider you can often get coverage for the full replacement value of the ring.